jxhnlcs/DayDifferenceApp/README.md

 # DayDifferenceApp

-An application that takes two dates and calculates the difference between them in days
+An application that takes two dates and calculates the difference between them in days.

 ##### 📱:App